AleixFerre/FPS-Preview-Build/README.md

 # FPS-Preview-Build
-This is a demo biuld made in Unity of a simple FPS controller
+This is a demo build made in Unity of a simple FPS controller.

-Version 0.1.3 of it.
+Version 0.1.4 of it.

+MIT License | see LICENSE for more info.

-Aleix Ferré Juan
+Made by Aleix Ferré Juan